Albany, Oregon: Economy

+The Heritage Mall, an enclosed shopping center, opened on November 2, 1988.
+The construction of a regional shopping center had been planned for a decade and included proposals to build a rival mall in Corvallis.

 Arts and culture

 Annual cultural events

 The annual events in Albany include the Northwest Art and Air Festival, River Rhythms, Summer Sounds (formerly Mondays at Monteith), Veteran's Day Parade, Albany Upstairs Downtown Wine Walk and the Craft Brew Smackdown.

 The once popular Albany Timber Carnival ended in 2000.
 An attempt to revive the event in 2008 was unsuccessful.

 The Albany Arts Festival was held from 1970 until the late 1980s.

 Museums and other points of interest

 Areas of interest include the Thomas and Walter Monteith House.
 Originally constructed near the Calapooia River, the Monteith house is one of the oldest buildings in Albany.
 It has been relocated twice, most recently to downtown Albany, where is serves as the Monteith House Museum and is on the National Register of Historic Places.
 Whitespires Church, another historically registered building, is the tallest building in town.
 The Albany Regional Museum features exhibits about Albany history and is housed in a historic building originally built by S.E.
 Young in 1887.
 Downtown Albany is a National Historic District, and features antique stores, restaurants, the Albany Civic Theater (one of the oldest civic theaters in Oregon, it has operated continuously since the opening of its first production on March 2, 1951), and one of the oldest Carnegie libraries still being used as a library.
 Since the early 2000s, a hand-carved carousel has been under construction at the Albany Historic Carousel and Museum.

 Albany has four historic districts including the Albany Municipal Airport, Monteith Historic District, Hackleman Historic District, and the Albany Downtown Commercial Historic District.
 Albany's historic districts include most of the housing styles built between 1840 and 1920, including Federal, Gothic Revival, American Farmhouse, Second Empire, Eastlake, Italianate, and Colonial Revival.
 Those historic districts were recognized as one of the best places to buy a historic home in the nation by This Old House online.
 In total there are over 700 historic buildings within the 4 historic districts.